senacor/elasticsearch-evolution/README.md

 Place your migration scripts in your application classpath at `es/evolution`

 That's it.
-Elasticsearch-Evolution runs at application startup and expects you Elasticsearch at <http://localhost:9200>
+Elasticsearch-Evolution runs at application startup and expects your Elasticsearch at <http://localhost:9200>

 ### 3.2 Quickstart with core library